dennisryanlee/stock-quote-webpage/tracking.md

 - Create login / password input forms
 - Hash password with bcrypt library
 - Have login through Auth0?
 Or google?
+- foreign company stock symbol lookup?
+AlphaVantage can do foreign searches

 How to run npm/node:
 1. In project folder, "npm init"